 - What tax implications will your shareholders incur?

-How can you achieve tax efficiency as you operate around the world?
+How can you achieve tax efficiency as you operate in new global markets?
 By fully understanding the tax implications your business generates in each region.
 Enter the importance of a transfer pricing study.

 A transfer pricing study is a detailed economic study of your business, service, products and intangibles.
 It serves as a planning tool for how to structure your business overseas and can protect you in case of a tax audit.